fengweijp/anywhichway/README.md

 `collect()` - Collects values into an array.

-`default(object)` - Works similar to `aasign` except only sets properties that do not already exist.
+`default(object)` - Works similar to `assign` except only sets properties that do not already exist.

 `delete(pathOrPatternOrId)` - Deletes the specified item.
 Or, if no argument is provided, deletes the item yielded by the previous step in the query.